Abantis paradisea - Paradise skipper

 Williams, M,C. (2008), Butterflies and Skippers of the Afrotropical Region, Hesperiidae subfamily Pyrginae, p.
 134, Online Encyclopaedia.

+The DRC flora team (2025).
 Flora of the Democratic Republic of Congo: Lepidoptera - Butterflies and Moths: Abantis paradisea .

 Terms of use